ioslas/JAVA-mini_educated_projects/Beginner_educated_level/Desktop_Development/Graphs/README.md

 ### Notes
 1. Algotihms of **Prim & Kruskal** are not included because our goal is the **shortest path problem**, and these 2 are for **Minimum Spanning Tree (MST)**
 2. Some parts of code are breaking the principle of **DRY (Don't Repeat Yourself)**:
-   - Same method in 2 different classes (e.g. Dijkstra on both Weighted Directed and Undirected Graph)
+   \- Same method in 2 different classes (e.g. Dijkstra on both Weighted Directed and Undirected Graph)
-   - Some methods executed more than once (Johnson uses Dijkstra and Bellman)<br>
+   \- Some methods executed more than once (Johnson uses Dijkstra and Bellman)<br>
-   Unfortunately, we can't afford this, else we will have syntax or logical errors
+   <u>Unfortunately, we can't afford this, else we will have syntax or logical errors</u>